Melania Trump Thinks She Should Attend John McCain's Memorial Service

 “Melania does not feel entirely welcome or comfortable attending the funeral after John made it clear that Donald was not welcome.
 She resents Donald again for being put in the middle of an awkward position.
 Melania wants to do what is right, whether that means going in Donald’s place, or respectfully staying away.
 But she feels humiliated that this is an issue and blames her husband again for putting her in another challenging situation.
 She is weighing her options, has been discussing the issue with the McCain family, wants to what is best, and will make the decision when she is ready.”

-The public can visit John McCain’s casket at the U.S. Capitol Rotunda in advance of the service.
+The public can visit John McCain’s casket at the U.S. Capitol rotunda in advance of the service.
 At this time, Melania Trump is not scheduled to attend.